eclipse-glsp/glsp/PROTOCOL.md

 #### 2.9.3.1.
 SelectAction

 Triggered when the user changes the selection, e.g. by clicking on a selectable element.
 The action should trigger a change in the `selected` state accordingly, so the elements can be rendered differently.
-This action is also forwarded to the server, if present, so it may react on the selection change.
-Furthermore, the server can send such an action to the client in order to change the selection remotely.
+The server can send such an action to the client in order to change the selection remotely.

 <details open><summary>Code</summary>